-We have audited the financial statements of Hartpury University ('the University') and its subsidiaries ('the Group') for the year ended 31 July 2020 which comprise the Consolidated Statements of Comprehensive Income and Expenditure, the Consolidated and University Statement of Financial Position, the Consolidated and University Statement of Change in Reserves, the Consolidated Statement of Cash Flows and notes to the financial statements.
+We have audited the financial statements of Hartpury University ('the University') and its subsidiaries ('the Group') for the year ended 31 July 2021 which comprise the Consolidated and University Statement of Comprehensive Income, the Consolidated and University Statement of Changes in Reserves, the Consolidated and University Statement of Financial Position, the Consolidated Statement of Cash Flows and notes to the financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including FRS 102 "The Financial Reporting Standard Applicable in the UK and Republic of Ireland" (United Kingdom Generally Accepted Accounting Practice).